Skip to main content

 None of the patients experienced acute limb ischemia or neurological disorders.

 Accordingly, we reported successful valve delivery in all patients (100%) and intra-procedural bleeding in 1 patient (8%); therefore, procedural success without any complication was reported in 12 of the 13 cases (92.3%).
 Major adverse cardiac and cerebrovascular events at long-term follow-up occurred in 2 patients (15.4%) who died from non-cardiac causes (Patient 2 died after 8 months from COVID-related pneumonia, and Patient 8 died after 11 months from cancer).
 Longer term follow-up is reported in Table 3, and the definitions of adverse events reported in this series are detailed in Table 4.
-The requirement for permanent pace-maker implantation was not considered to be a procedural complication in this case series since it was unrelated to the degree of access hostility.
+The requirement for permanent pace-maker implantation was not considered to be a procedural complication in this case series because it was unrelated to the degree of access hostility.

 Table 3